book cover

 • Orange

-Another tip – You can use any preserves you would like even homemade.
-For this recipe, we used Bonne Maman which has a wide variety of flavors that would all work well with this recipe.
+Recipe Tip: You can use any preserves you like, even homemade.
+For this recipe, we used Bonne Maman, which has a wide variety of flavors that would all work well with it.

-Shortbread crumble bars with powdered sugar and a large raspberry on top.
+Shortbread cookie bars with powdered sugar and a large raspberry on top.

-The cookies are usually done baking once they begin to turn a light golden brown.
-I like to take mine out a few seconds before this happens or right when I see the edge of the cookie turn light brown.
+The cookies are usually done baking once they turn a light golden brown.
+I like to take mine out a few seconds before this happens or when I see the edge of the cookie turn light brown.

 If it’s dark brown, you have cooked them too long.